pamir-ai-pkgs/distiller-sdk/src/distiller_sdk/hardware/sam/README.md

 ## Installation

-The LED module is part of the CM5 Linux SDK and can be imported from:
+The LED module is part of the Distiller SDK and can be imported from:

 ```python
 from distiller_sdk.hardware.sam.led import LED, LEDError, create_led_with_sudo